Table of Contents

 Although you may miss out on an MA qualification, often, a finished PhD supersedes the need for one anyway.

-Getting a PhD without master’s degrees can be difficult, but it’s certainly not impossible!
+Getting a PhD without a master’s degree can be difficult, but it’s certainly not impossible!
+For more inspiration, take a look at our guides to the highest-paying PhD degrees and the best one-year online PhD programs.